Virginia Court Records

 The Difference Between Sealing and Expunging Criminal Records

-The terms records sealing and expungement are used interchangeably in Virginia and refer to the same process.
+The terms "records sealing" and "expungement" are used interchangeably in Virginia and refer to the same process.
 The only difference is the nature of access to the record.
-Section § 19.2–392.2 of the Code of Virginia embodies the state’s laws on the expunction of criminal records.
+Section § 19.2–392.2 of the Code of Virginia outlines the state’s laws regarding the expungement of criminal records.
 Granting a petition for expunction directs all record custodians, such as the court, police, and related agencies, to destroy all existing information on the individual’s crime in the public domain.

 However, a conviction record will still be available to the court and authorized agencies only.
-Bear in mind that the court will only grant an expunction under certain circumstances such as no conviction or innocence established after a wrongful conviction.
+Bear in mind that the court will only grant an expunction under certain circumstances, such as when no conviction has occurred or innocence is established after a wrongful conviction.

-Similarly, according to the Virginia Administrative Code, 6VAC20–120–80, sealing a criminal record removes it from the public domain.
+Similarly, according to the Virginia Administrative Code, 6VAC20 120–80, sealing a criminal record removes it from the public domain.
 However, it is not tantamount to the physical destruction of the record by the custodian.
-Consequently, individuals and private entities armed with a court order, and government agencies, may retrieve such records.
-The record custodian naturally has access to sealed records.
+Consequently, individuals and private entities armed with a court order, as well as government agencies, may retrieve such records.
+The record custodian naturally has access to sealed documents.

 Eligibility Requirements to Expunge and Seal a Criminal Record in Virginia